JournoResources/journoresources.org.uk/README.md

 ### Run WordPress

 ```
-docker-compose
+docker-compose up
 ```

 The `wp-content/plugins` directory inside the container will automatically be linked to the same path in this repository.

 ### Job listings plugin

 The admin-facing part of the plugin is built on top of [ACF](https://www.advancedcustomfields.com), which is bundled inside the `vendor` directory.

 The public-facing list of jobs is displayed via a widget built in [Elm](http://elm-lang.org).
 JavaScript dependencies are managed using [Yarn](https://yarnpkg.com/lang/en/).

+The permalink settings inside WordPress need to be set to something other than the default 'Plain' option for the WP JSON API to work.

 To install dependencies: